Need to talk? Call 1800 882 436.

 Induction of labour

-Induction of labour is the use of medical methods to both start and progress your labour, instead of your body going into labour and labouring by itself.
+Induction of labour is the use of medical methods to try and start your labour.
+This is instead of waiting for your body to go into labour by itself.

 Augmentation of labour

-Augmentation of labour is an intervention to help your labour progress.
-Your doctor or midwife may recommend breaking your waters (artificial rupture of membranes) or giving you an intravenous medicine called oxytocin to increase the strength or frequency of your contractions.
+Augmentation of labour is an intervention to help your labour progress by stimulating the uterus to increase the frequency or intensity of your contractions.
+Your doctor or midwife may recommend breaking your waters (artificial rupture of membranes) or giving you a medicine through your vein to increase the strength and/or frequency of your contractions.

 Assisted birth

-Assisted birth, also known as instrumental delivery, involves your doctor or midwife using forceps or a vacuum cup (ventouse) to assist your vaginal birth.
+Assisted birth, also known as instrumental delivery, involves your doctor or midwife using forceps or a vacuum cup (ventouse) to help your baby descend through the birth canal during your vaginal birth.

 Episiotomy

 An episiotomy is a cut made in the area between the vagina and anus (perineum).
-This is done to make the vaginal opening bigger.
-This is sometimes needed during an assisted birth, or if your baby is distressed and needs to be born very quickly.
+This is performed to make the vaginal opening bigger.
+It is sometimes needed during an assisted birth, or if your baby is distressed and needs to be born quickly.

 Caesarean